stormchaserroleplaying/stormchaserRPG/Equipment/AdventuringGear/AdventuringGearDescriptions/index.md

 With a Healer's Kit you can also use the First Aid, Long Term Care and Resuscitate actions.

 ## Holy Symbol
 A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
-A cleric or paladin can use a holy symbol as a spellcasting focus, as described in chapter 10.
+A cleric or paladin can use a holy symbol as a [spellcasting focus](http://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Components/#material-m).
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 ## Holy Water
 As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.